dph119/heroku_ebooks/README.md

 Main differences, in no particular order:

-1. Replaced use of twitter module with tweepy tweepy has this concept of Cursors that abstracts away the need to come up with multiple queries when you want more data than the Twitter API allows for a single call.
+1. Replaced use of twitter module with tweepy. tweepy has this concept of Cursors that abstracts away the need to come up with multiple queries when you want more data than the Twitter API allows for a single call.
 Plus, if you hit your 15-minute limit, it will